lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 To change how your process are sorted press :kbd:`F6` which will bring up your own menu to sort by by :guilabel:`PID`, :guilabel:`USER`, :guilabel:`Priority`, :guilabel:`NICE`, :guilabel:`M_Size`, :guilabel:`M_Resident`, :guilabel:`M_Share`, :guilabel:`State`, :guilabel:`Percent_CPU`, :guilabel:`Percent_Mem`, :guilabel:`Time`, or :guilabel:`Command`.
 To select a menu item press :kbd:`Enter`.

 :kbd:`F2` brings about a customizable settings on htop.
 The :guilabel:`Meters` options brings up meters like CPU average.
 To see what kind of meter you have it will be shown in brackets.
 To move a meter press :kbd:`Enter` and press the arrow keys to move in the direction of the meter you want to select.
+To save a meter in that place press :kbd:`Enter` again.

 The :guilabel:`Display Options` has option for different ways to display in htop.
 To toggle an option on press :kbd:`Spacebar`.
 The :guilabel:`Colors` tab brings up different color schemes for htop.
 To select a different color scheme press the :kbd:`Up arrow` or :kbd:`Down arrow` keys.
 To select a new color scheme press the :kbd:`Spacebar` key.